What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 Putting It All Together

-Your content strategy should be built on a foundation of long-tail keywords.
-Each blog post should target one primary long-tail phrase.
+Your entire content strategy should be built on a foundation of long-tail keywords.
+Each blog post you write should target one primary long-tail phrase.

-Over time, as you publish more and more of these specific articles, Google will start to see you as an authority on the broader topic.
-That's how you build a sustainable traffic engine.
+Over time, as you publish more of these specific articles, Google will start to see you as an authority on the broader topic.
+That's how you build a sustainable engine to increase blog traffic.

-Postion's platform is designed to help you win with SEO.
+Postion's platform is designed to help you win with SEO for beginners.
 From clean code to structured data, we handle the technical side so you can focus on creating great content.
 Learn more in our Indie Developer's SEO Playbook.